 Add algaecide directly into the water and leave overnight with filter running.

 It is recommended to add a clarifier to aid in the filtration process of dead algae.
+(Do not use a clarifier if you have a Cartridge Filter.
+Clarifiers and Flocculants will clog the papaer pleats in your sand filter to the point of no return.)

 Following treatment, brush pool walls thoroughly and remove settled algae by vacuuming.